-A more modest job market for English teachers that are facing fast development, Jordan is well known for its shocking remains of old locales like Petra and Jerash and their warm friendly nature, and the customary Bedouin culture.
-Arabic is the official language of Jordan, however, the nation has a long custom of English use, at one point being under administration of Great Britain as a component of the League of Nations Mandates System that was basically until 1946.
+English teachers who are facing fast development, a more modest job market awaits them in Jordan which is well known for its shocking remains of old locales like Petra and Jerash and their warm friendly nature along with the customary Bedouin culture.
+Arabic is the official language of Jordan; however, the nation has a long custom of using English for being under administration of Great Britain as a component of the League of Nations Mandates System that was basically until 1946.

-Preferred employment is given to those English teachers having a 4-year BA degree along with TEFL certification.
+Employment preference is given to those having a 4-year BA degree along with a certification in TEFL/TESOL course in Jordan.
 Major cities such as Amman usually have a concentration of most of the English teaching jobs.